SMAPPNYU/SMaBERTa/README.md

 ## Usage
 smaberta.py - main file.

-For the example on how to use the model for the classification task:
+For the example on how to use the model for the classification task follow Tutorial.ipynb.
-Follow Tutorial.ipynb

-For language model finetuning:
+For language model finetuning follow test_finetuning.py.
-Follow test_finetuning.py